-The Approach Paper to the Twelfth Plan emphasizes the need to redouble our efforts to ensure that 4% average annual agricultural growth rate is achieved, if not more.
-In this context Government’s commitment to good governance in agriculture can significantly contribute to achieve 4% average annual growth.
+The Approach Paper to the Twelfth Plan emphasizes the need to redouble our efforts to ensure that a 4% average annual agricultural growth rate is achieved, if not more.
+In this context Government’s commitment to good governance in agriculture can significantly contribute to achieving a 4% average annual growth.

-Concepts: Governance comprises following three distinct identified concepts.
+Governance comprises the following three distinct identified concepts: